 For non-activated instances n, no communication diagnostic values are shown by the HMI.
-Diagnostic counter values are initially set to "-1" to indicate that no messages have yet been processed by the active instance.
-As soon as a message is received or transmitted, the counters initialize to "0".
+Diagnostic counter values are initially set to "-1" to indicate that no messages have

 In a serial-bus troubleshooting case, if no DNP3 diagnostic counter is running, the COMn serial driver settings and driver diagnostic counters should be checked.